Your Best Aluminum Die Casting Manufacturer in China

 Aluminum Die Casting

-Sunrise Metals has planted 2 facilities in order to carry out aluminum die casting processes.
-280T to 1600T machines are used to cast ADC12, A380, AlSi12 & Other aluminum alloys.
+Sunrise Metals has 2 aluminum die casting shops in Kunshan & Nantong, China.
+160T to 1650T die casting machines are used to cast ADC12, A380, AlSi12 & other die casting aluminum alloys.

 Processes like drilling, tapping, turning, and milling are carried out by Sunrise casting using CNC machining.
 These are carried out in order to achieve casted or milled products.